 Make a sploof

-Yes, you read it properly.
+Yes, you read that correctly.

 If you are a DIY kind of person, you’re going to love this homemade device.

-All you need is a toilet paper roll (or a plastic bottle), a paper towel, scented dryer sheets and an elastic band.
+All you need is a toilet paper roll (or a plastic bottle), a paper towel, scented dryer sheets, and an elastic band.

 Here is how to make a sploof in four steps: